Welcome from Christine Wynd, Chair of the Research Interest Group

-We offer networking opportunities, peer support, and inspiration to others interested in this area of work and research.
-We encourage all members to participate.
-We welcome all interested parties in our area of work--researchers, clinicians, academicians, and students to our RIG.
-Be sure to “sign-up” by logging in to the Members-Only section and choose which RIG(s) to join.
-There is no fee to participate and you can join up to three RIGs as part of your membership benefits.
-Just “click” on the topic and the Resource Center will do the rest!
+Our mission is to support nurses and their work to enhance community public health/ health promotion (CPH/HP) research aimed at informing nursing science, practice, education, and policy.
+We offer networking opportunities, peer support, and inspiration and encourage all members to participate.
+We welcome all interested parties to our RIG --researchers, clinicians, academicians, and students.
+Be sure to “sign-up” by logging into the Members-Only section and choose which RIG(s) to join.
+There is no fee to participate and you can join up to two RIGs as part of your membership benefits.

-Duke University School of Nursing
+Virginia Commonwealth University School of Nursing